kalisio/feathers-import-export/README.md

 > NOTE
 >
-> This method assumes that you have allready uploaded the file.
+> This method assumes that you have already uploaded the file.

 #### Export data to a flie

-Export data from the service `my-service` into the file `data.csv`:
+Export data from the `my-service` service into the `data.csv` file:

 ```js
 const response = await app.service('import-export').create({